Joe Polisena

 Joseph M. Polisena (born June 27, 1954) is an American politician from Rhode Island.
 He served in the Rhode Island Senate from 1993 to 1999 and again from 2001 to 2007.
-He is currently mayor of the Town of Johnston, having been elected in 2006, and sworn into office in January 2007.
+He served as mayor of the Town of Johnston from 2007 until he was succeeded by his son, Joseph Polisena Jr., in 2023.
 He is a Democrat.

 Early life and education

 Polisena was born to Julia Marie and Joseph Anthony Polisena on June 27, 1954.
 He graduated from Johnston High School in Johnston, Rhode Island in 1972.
 In 1985, Polisena graduated from the Community College of Rhode Island with an associate degree in nursing.
 In 1988, he earned a Bachelor of Arts in health services from Roger Williams University in Bristol.

 In 1998, he completed a Master of Education through Cambridge College.

 Career

 He was employed by the Community College of Rhode Island as a registered nurse and assistant professor.
 He also worked as a nurse at the Our Lady of Fatima Hospital.
 He worked as a firefighter for the Johnston Fire Department.